-The setup and application of the default multi-level preconditioner for the real single precision and the complex, single and double precision, versions are obtained with straightforward modifications of the previous example (see Section 6 for details).
+The setup and application of the default multilevel preconditioner for the real single precision and the complex, single and double precision, versions are obtained with straightforward modifications of the previous example (see Section 6 for details).
 If these versions are installed, the corresponding codes are available in examples/fileread/.

-Different versions of the multi-level preconditioner can be obtained by changing the default values of the preconditioner parameters.
-The code reported in Figure 3 shows how to set a V-cycle preconditioner which applies 1 block-Jacobi sweep as preand post-smoother, and solves the coarsest-level system with 8 block-Jacobi sweeps.
+Different versions of the multilevel preconditioner can be obtained by changing the default values of the preconditioner parameters.
+The code reported in Figure 3 shows how to set a V-cycle preconditioner which applies 1 block-Jacobi sweep as pre- and post-smoother, and solves the coarsest-level system with 8 block-Jacobi sweeps.
 Note that the ILU(0) factorization (plus triangular solve) is used as local solver for the block-Jacobi sweeps, since this is the default associated with block-Jacobi and set by P%init.
 Furthermore, specifying block-Jacobi as coarsest-level solver implies that the coarsest-level matrix is distributed among the processes.
-Figure 4 shows how to set a W-cycle preconditioner which applies 2 Gauss-Seidel sweeps as pre- and postsmoother, and solves the coarsest-level system with the multifrontal LU factorization implemented in MUMPS.
+Figure 4 shows how to set a W-cycle preconditioner which applies 2 hybrid Gauss-Seidel sweeps as pre- and post-smoother, and solves the coarsest-level system with the multifrontal LU factorization implemented in MUMPS.
 It is specified that the coarsest-level matrix is distributed, since MUMPS can be used on both replicated and distributed matrices, and by default it is used on replicated ones.
-Note the use of the parameter pos to specify a property only for the pre-smoother or the post-smoother (see Section 6.2 for more details).
 The code fragments shown in Figures 3 and 4 are included in the example program file mld_dexample_ml.f90 too.